CharlotteE67/cs323-proj1/report/SID-Project1.md

 ### 	A. Lexer

-​			In lexer part, we define a new class named `spl_node` which record the information of matched token for syntax analysis and final output.
+​			In lexer part, we define a new class named `Node` which record the information of matched token for syntax analysis and final output.

 ```C++
 enum class Node_TYPE{